17 Things to do in Trincomalee, Sri Lanka

 |Rating:||2/5 Not the nicest temple anymore but it’s in a beautiful|

 The temple is a bit aged and has lost some of its vibrant colors making it a little less impressive than I would’ve expected.
-We included it because it was on just about every blog we read before arriving.
+We’ve included it on this list of things to do in Trincomalee because it was on just about every blog we read before arriving and it seems as if many tourists make their way here.

 11. Snorkel at Pigeon Island